thomalita/ColoradoHikes/coloradoHikes.md

 ***

 ### ***SCENIC HIKES***
 Will show hikes with different levels (beginner, intermediate, hard).
+Details such as (Miles, Location, scenic view if it includes a lake, waterfall or just trees)
 ***

 ### ***Getting Started***
 * Building charts for front-end and back-end
-* Research hikes in area, gather details
+* Research hikes in different locations, gather details
+     * Location
-     * Levels
+     * Difficulty
      * Miles
+     * Image
-     * Location
+     * Details

 ***